kruize/autotune/tests/test_plans/test_plan_rel_0.10.md

 ### RELEASE TESTS RESULTS SUMMARY

 All Release tests have been run against the Kruize release 0.10 image and all tests have - :
-- No regressions seen, runtime recommendations introduced in this release has issues with notification code & additional logging enabled in the kruize pod log related to runtime queries [Issue 1821](https://github.com/kruize/autotune/issues/1821)
+- No regressions seen, runtime recommendations has issues with notification code & additional logging enabled in the kruize pod log related to runtime queries [Issue 1821](https://github.com/kruize/autotune/issues/1821)

 Scalability short -